Soccer Drills

 The seven core skills of soccer are dribbling, passing, shooting, receiving, defending, heading, and conditioning.
 A complete drill library covers all seven, scales from beginner reps to game-pace pressure, and ends in small-sided games where the skills come together.
 The 50+ drills below are organized by skill so you can scan to the area you need to fix this week.

-Soccer drills are short, focused exercises that build one piece of the game at a time.
-The right drill isolates a single skill (a sole roll, a side-foot pass, an inside-of-the-foot turn), gives players enough touches to feel a change, and ties cleanly back to a real match moment.
+A useful soccer drill picks one moment of the match (a sole roll, a side-foot pass, an inside-of-the-foot turn), repeats it until the body owns the cue, and ends in a touch that mirrors what happens between two opponents at full pace.
 The library on this page covers dribbling, passing, shooting, receiving, defending, conditioning, heading, and small-sided games, with options that fit beginners through advanced players.

-Most coaches do not need more drills.
-They need the right drill at the right moment: a winger who loses the ball at the first contact, a midfielder who never opens her body to receive, a fullback who closes too fast on a 1v1.
-The sections below are sorted by skill area so you can scan to the part of the game that broke down in your last match, then pull the drill that fits your players' level.
+Coaches rarely lack drills.
+What they lack is the drill that owns the moment: a winger who loses the ball at the first contact, a midfielder who never opens her body to receive, a fullback who closes too fast on a 1v1.
+The sections below are sorted by skill area, so you can find the area that gave way in your last match and reach for the drill written for your players' level.
 For 10-year-olds specifically, see our U10 soccer drills practice plan for age-tailored progressions and a printable 60-minute plan.
 For the planning framework behind a strong week, the session planning framework covers how to structure timed blocks across the season.

 What Are the 7 Skills in Soccer?